 How do I know you are qualified to handle my employment claim?

 Mr. Sud has over a decade of experience working solely on employment-related matters, primarily employment litigation in both state and federal courts.
 He is a Texas Rising Star, a Texas Super Lawyer, and is Board Certified in Labor and Employment Law by the Texas Board of Legal Specialization.
 Board Certification is a mark of excellence and a distinguishing accomplishment.
 This designation sets him apart as being an attorney with the highest, public commitment to excellence in his area of law.
-Furthermore, as a solo-practitioner, Mr. Sud personally handles every aspect of your case, rather than passing it off to an inexperienced associate or paralegal.
+Furthermore, as a solo-practitioner, Mr. Sud personally handles every aspect of your case, rather than passing it off to an associate or paralegal.

-Mr. Sud also has a track record of bringing claims against and suing numerous large companies.
+Mr. Sud also has a track record of bringing claims against and suing numerous large and mid-sized companies.
 Although many claims are confidentially resolved, often prior to a public lawsuit, Mr. Sud will not hesitate to litigate and take cases to trial.

 What are your attorney’s fees?